rhel-labs/instruqt/satellite-basics-6-17/02-syncrepos/assignment.md

 ---
 Introduction
 ===
 This section documents the process to synchronize Red Hat Enterprise Linux 9 BaseOS and AppStream repositories from the content delivery network.
+Please do not synchronize the repositories.
 > [!IMPORTANT]
 > In order to speed up the lab, the RHEL 9 BaseOS and AppStream repos have been pre-synchronized.
 If you are familiar with this process please feel free to skip to the next assigment by clicking on the next button at the bottom. ![image.png](../assets/image.png) If you decide to run through this procedure, please do not attempt to re-synchronize the repositories.